-Ms. Lara Bouck, MetroPlan Orlando staff, gave a preview of the 2045 MTP Congestion Management Process (CMP) which will be included in the approval of the MTP at the December 9th Board meeting.
+Ms. Lara Bouck, MetroPlan Orlando staff, gave a preview of the 2045 MTP Congestion Management Process (CMP) which would be included in the approval of the MTP at the December 9th Board meeting.
 Ms. Bouck detailed the FHWA eight action process model.
 She reviewed the 2045 MTP goals and applied them to local roadways.
 In addition, she discussed the air quality index as it relates to the health and environment goal and investment and economy relating to visitor emphasis corridors.
 Ms. Bouck provided information regarding recommended strategies and the monitoring plan.
-Discussion ensued regarding local air quality. data.